ggcr/go-mapreduce/README.md

 ## Implementation
 Remember and don’t forget that MapReduce is an interface, the high level programmer won’t need to know any of the previous explanations.

-Remember and don’t forget that MapReduce is an interface, the high level programmer won’t need to know any of the previous explanations.

 **Map(key, value)** – This is the map function call, key is the filename, and value is the filename content.
 ```
 Split v into words